Should we colourize images and what are the ethics of colourizing images? I discuss with you these topics and more in

 Firstly we can all agree that History was not in black and white.
 People didn’t live in a multitude of grey tones.
 There was plenty of colour around back then as there is today.

 You will see many a project of colourised military photos, WW1 and Historical figures, Naval images and RAF, famous figures and war scenes.
 You will find most popular events have been coloured, some done very well and others not so.
 Some merely to get on the click-bait bandwagon of colouised images and their short-lived wow factor.

 I want to talk about these images and others and the “need” to have them coloured.

-Lets start with the military images.
-I’ll use the phrase to cover all the different divisions of the forces, air sea and land.
+Let’s start with the military images.
+I’ll use the phrase to cover all the different divisions of the forces, air sea, and land.
 We pretty much know all the corresponding colours of the uniforms and military paraphernalia.
-Colouring these images is just drawing upon what we all ready know.
-In many case we will see a quick fix of green uniforms and helmets and what we already see in museums and history book.
-This over simplifies the process but that is all that is involved, we know the colours, It is easy to picture in your mind what these images should look like.
+Colouring these images is just drawing upon what we already know.
+In many cases, we will see a quick fix of green uniforms and helmets and what we already see in museums and history book.
+This oversimplifies the process but that is all that is involved, we know the colours, It is easy to picture in your mind what these images should look like.